This article provides information about printing best practices.

 If the same user opens both a published desktop and a published application, both printers are available to the session.
-Printing to a desktop printer in a published application session, or printing to an application printer in a published desktop fails.
+Printing on a desktop printer in a published application session, or printing on an application printer in a published desktop fails.

 Unable to print

-There are various items to check when printing is not working correctly.
-The print daemon is a per-session process and must be running for the length of the session.
-Verify that the printing daemon is running.
+The print daemon, ctxlpmngt, is a per-session process and must be running for the length of the session.
+Run the following command to verify that the printing daemon is running.
+If ctxlpmngt is not running, manually start ctxlpmngt from a command line.

 ps –ef | grep ctxlpmngt

-If the ctxlpmngt process is not running, manually start ctxlpmngt from a command line.
-If printing is still not working, check CUPS framework.
-The ctxcups service is for printer management and communicates with the Linux CUPS framework.
-It is a single process per machine and can be checked by:
+If printing is still not working, check the CUPS framework.
+The ctxcups service is used for printer management and communicates with the Linux CUPS framework.
+It is a single process per machine and can be checked by running the following command:

 service ctxcups status